harshithgowdakt/clickhouse-mcp-server/README.md

-# ClickHouse MCP Server Setup Guide
+# ClickHouse MCP Server

+A Model Context Protocol (MCP) server implementation that enables Claude AI to interact with ClickHouse databases through a secure and efficient interface.

 ## Prerequisites